madMAx43v3r/mmx-node/README.md

 To access WebGUI, go to: http://localhost:11380/gui/

-Only available on localhost, because of _full access_ to your wallet.
+Only available on localhost, because it has _full access_ to your wallet.

-Login password is auto-generated at first launch, located in $MMX_HOME/PASSWD file.
+Login password is auto-generated at first launch, located in `$MMX_HOME/PASSWD` file.

 ## Release Notes